Health Management

 Basic Policy on Health Management

-One of our management policies is to "Build a safe and secure company and a rewarding and comfortable workplace.”
+One of the Group's basic policies is to "Build a safe and secure company and a rewarding and comfortable workplace.”
 We believe it is important for the Company's sustainable growth that employees can continue to work with good physical and mental health and vitality, which will lead to improved performance.
 To this end, we will actively promote health management aimed at improving the health of our employees.

 Health Declaration